diprism/perpl/README.md

 To compile a PERPL program to an FGG (JSON-formatted):

-    ./compiler.exe [options] FILE.ppl -o OUTPUT.json
+    ./perplc [options] FILE.ppl -o OUTPUT.json

 For more about the language, see [language.md](language.md).

 Options:

-	-o OUTFILE	Output to OUTFILE
-	-O0 -O1		Optimization level (0 = off, 1 = on, for now)
+	-O0 -O1		Optimization level (0 = off, 1 = on)
 	-l		Don't linearize the file (implies -c -e)
-        -e              Don't eliminate recursive datatypes (implies -c) -c		Compile only to PPL code (not to FGG)
-	-d DTYPES	Defunctionalize recursive datatypes DTYPES
+        -e              Don't eliminate recursive datatypes (implies -c) -d DTYPES	Defunctionalize recursive datatypes DTYPES
 	-r DTYPES	Refunctionalize recursive datatypes DTYPES
+	-c		Compile only to PPL code (not to FGG)
+        -z              Compute sum-product
+	-o OUTFILE	Output to OUTFILE

 ## Credits